-If the road goes ahead, it will cut across several important fenland areas, including a total of 4 SSSIs.
+If the road had gone ahead, it would have cut across several important fenland areas, including a total of 4 SSSIs.

-Sections of Barecroft Common, where the cranes were spotted breeding, are subject to a compulsory purchase order.
+Sections of Barecroft Common, where the cranes were spotted breeding, were subject to a compulsory purchase order.

-"The motorway would snap the protected habitat like a cracker in two, isolating wildlife populations on either side of the divide," says Ian Rappel, Chief Executive of Gwent Wildlife Trust.
+"The motorway would snap the protected habitat like a cracker in two, isolating wildlife populations on either side of the divide," says Ian Rappel, Chief Executive of Gwent Wildlife Trust last year.
 "This will devalue the habitat on both sides of the motorway making both populations smaller and more vulnerable to local extinction.”

-Wales's own environmental regulatory body, Natural Resources Wales, has objected to the scheme.
-Its submission to the public inquiry concluded that "the impact on the Gwent Levels is too great."
+Even Wales's own environmental regulatory body, Natural Resources Wales, objected to the scheme.

 Well-being of Future Generations Act

-The decision on the M4 relief road is an important test of Wales's ground-breaking Well-being of Future Generations Act, which came into force in 2016.
+The decision on the M4 relief road was an important test of Wales's ground-breaking Well-being of Future Generations Act, which came into force in 2016.

-Friends of the Earth Cymru was instrumental in drawing up this legislation.
+The rejection of the M4 extension plan shows that this piece of legislation is alive and kicking.
 It requires all public bodies to consider the impact of their decisions on the future prosperity of people, environment, culture and communities.

-"At a time when we need to be dramatically cutting our greenhouse gas emissions, opening up huge swathes of precious countryside to roadbuilding will not put us on the path to a sustainable future," says Haf Elgar, director of Friends of the Earth Cymru.
+"At a time when we need to be dramatically cutting our greenhouse gas emissions, opening up huge swathes of precious countryside to roadbuilding would have been the wrong thing to do.
+It would not have given us a sustainable future," says Haf Elgar, director of Friends of the Earth Cymru.

-The Future Generations Commissioner, Sophie Howe, who was appointed in 2016, has been a vocal critic of the plans.
-She said the route around Newport will not cut congestion and is a "20th century solution to a 21st century problem".
+The Future Generations Commissioner, Sophie Howe, who was appointed in 2016, was also a vocal critic of the plans.
+She said the route around Newport would not cut congestion and is a "20th century solution to a 21st century problem".